-The Sino-Danish Center for Education and Research (SDC) is a joint project collaboration concerning education and research between the eight Danish universities, the Danish Ministry of Science, Technology and Innovation, the Graduate University of the Chinese Academy of Sciences (GUCAS) and the Chinese Academy of Sciences (CAS).
+The Sino-Danish Center for Education and Research (SDC) is a collaboration concerning education and research between the eight Danish universities, the Danish Ministry of Science, Technology and Innovation, the University of the Chinese Academy of Sciences (UCAS) and the Chinese Academy of Sciences (CAS).
 The overall aim of SDC is to promote and strengthen collaboration between Danish and Chinese research and learning environments for the benefit of both countries.
 Currently, the SDC offers seven different Master’s programmes.

-The SDC Master’s programme in Neuroscience and Neuroimaging is developed by active researchers from both Denmark and China - uniting the most recent research, modern technology, and problem-oriented learning methods.
-The unique combination of advanced imaging techniques and a broad knowledge in basic and clinical neuroscience topics enables the students to join the growing field of neuroscience and neuroimaging as well as fill the rising demand for graduates specialized in neuroimaging due to the increasing worldwide availability of advanced imaging methods.
-As for all SDC master programmes, it is the intention to share the teaching responsibilities equally between China and Denmark, facilitating scientific collaborations as an extra bonus.
-This Master programme is rooted at Aarhus University but includes course-organizers and lecturers from the other Danish universities as well as several CAS institutes.
-The programme is scheduled to start in September 2012 enrolling 15 Danish and 15 Chinese BSc graduates.
+The SDC Master’s programme in Neuroscience and Neuroimaging, was developed by active researchers from both Denmark and China - uniting the most recent research, modern technology, and problem-oriented learning methods.
+The unique combination of advanced imaging techniques and a broad knowledge in basic and clinical neuroscience topics enables the students to join the growing field of neuroscience and neuroimaging as well as fill the rising demand for graduates specialized in neuroimaging due to the increasing worldwide availability of high-resolution scanners.
+Through the inclusion of top researchers as lectures, the students are introduced to the latest advances in neuroscience research and techniques.
+A big group of CFIN scientist took part in developing this programme, and many are involved in teaching and supervising studen